Standings: Standings will be kept. The focus at this age group is on the skills

 6 players on the field: This rule is to

-6 players in defensive position you are increasing the opportunities for these
+having 6 players in defensive position you are increasing the opportunities for

-6 players to touch the ball.
-This also
+these 6 players to touch the ball.
+This

-A player cannot play the same position in consecutive innings: This encourages softball players to try all positions before
+A player cannot play the same position for more than 2 consecutive innings:

 All players bat every inning: The goal